 He has received commissioning, performing, and recording grants from Chamber Music America, the Mary Flagler Cary Charitable Trust, the National Endowment for the Arts, the Aaron Copland Foundation, The Mid-Atlantic Arts Foundation, Meet the Composer, and the American Composers Forum, among others.

 Ben has been an adjunct professor at the New School Jazz and Contemporary Music Program since 1996.
-He has taught classes and led ensembles on subjects ranging from the music of Thelonious Monk and Herbie Nichols to modern R&B as well as giving individual bass instruction.
-Since 2011, Ben has been a visiting artist and ensemble instructor at New York University’s Summer Jazz Workshop and has conducted clinics and residencies at countless universities and conservatories throughout the United States, Italy, Brazil, Belgium, the UK, Portugal, Denmark and Japan.
-From 2009-2010 Ben was a Teaching Artist at the Weill Music Center / Carnegie Hall.
+He has taught classes and led ensembles on subjects ranging from the music of Thelonious Monk, Wayne Shorter, Miles Davis, Herbie Nichols and R&B to advanced concepts of improvisation and composition, as well as individual bass and composition instruction and the Senior Seminar.
+In 2015, Ben began teaching a course of his own creation entitled Entrepreneurship in Music, a project-based class where students work collaborativly to create virtual companies, learn basic business practices and start to envision their professional careers in the music.
+Since 2011, Ben has been a visiting artist and ensemble instructor at New York University’s Summer Jazz Workshop and has conducted clinics and residencies at universities and conservatories in the United States, Italy, Brazil, Belgium, the UK, Portugal, Denmark and Mexico.
+From 2009-2010 Ben was a Teaching Artist at the Weill Music Center at Carnegie Hall.